APLMOOC/APLMOOC/docs/course/ch7/part2.md

 !!! tip "System commands"

     The APL developers had to find a way to include useful commands in a way that they can't be confused for APL functions.
-    The solution: no APL expression starts with a closing bracket, so let's use those for commands!
+    The solution: no APL expression starts with a closing parenthesis, so let's use those for commands!

     To see a full list of system commands, go to <https://aplwiki.com/wiki/System_command>.